Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 - To update, do the same steps and replace the old files with the new ones.
 - To disable this mod, simply remove the Lang Folder and restart the game, or Select "-" in "Select Custom Langauge" at the start menu, and restart the game.

+### When new story content or identities are added, please DISABLE the mod!!! and wait for a new update on this repository. (or else you would face issues like softlocking)
+### Honestly I recommend you to not use this mod at all when there is new story content, so finish and enjoy the new story first and then use the mod!

 ## Downsides & Issues
 ### This covers every battle voiceline in the game!!!
 So there might be a few characters missing lines if I've missed them, or if I've put the wrong voiceline ID, LMK if there are any!